elixirland/xlp-book-club-API/README.md

 ### Seeding
   - Running `mix ecto.setup` creates the database tables but also seeds the database
-  - Seeding inserts 4,000 books that each have 400 pages
+  - Seeding inserts 800 books that each have 20 pages
   - Some seeded books have an active page, but not all
-  - Seeding is fast
+  - Seeding does not take more than a few seconds

 > [!TIP]
 > You can use Elixirland's [Xl Faker](https://hex.pm/packages/xl_faker) package to generate random titles and page content.